Final Binary - Litepaper

 Overview

-Final Binary is an on-chain social coordination game inspired by game theory1, where players support two competing sides (RED and BLUE) by depositing tokens.
-The side with more tokens wins, with a crucial safeguard: if one side receives over 70% of total deposits, the minority side automatically wins.
+Final Binary is an on-chain social coordination game inspired by game theory1, where players boost and support two competing sides (RED and BLUE).
+The side with more total boosts wins, with a crucial safeguard: if one side receives less than 30% of total boosts, the minority side automatically wins.
 This mechanism prevents dominance and maintains strategic balance.

-Players must organize and recruit others to keep their side winning, creating a dynamic social element where coordination and community building become essential strategies for success.
+Players must coordinate and recruit others to keep their side in the lead, creating a dynamic social environment where community strategy and collaboration are essential for success.

 Game Schedule